kshaffer/theory3/assessments.md

 ## Fast transcription (dictation)

 This semester will also contain a number of short transcription exercises, focusing solely on melodies and bass lines in both pop/rock and classical styles.
-Assessments will generally take place in the Monday/Wednesday classes and will count toward the Aural Skills 3 grade.
+Assessments will generally take place during the Monday/Wednesday classes and will count toward the Aural Skills 3 grade.

 Each fast transcription assignment will contain 2–3 melodies or bass lines, and each melody/bass line will be given a single score on the same 3-point scale as the slow transcriptions.
 The best two pop/rock transcription assignments and the best two classical transcription assignments will count toward the final grade.